sinclairzx81/typebox/readme.md

 ### Reference Types

-Reference Types can be used to reduce duplication when composing schemas.
+Reference Types can be used to reduce schema duplication.
 TypeBox provides supports referencing with the `Type.Ref(...)` and `Type.Box(...)` functions.
 The `Type.Ref(...)` function references into an existing type and `Type.Box(...)` provides a container for multiple referenceable types.
 To reference a type, you must specify an `$id` on the target type being referenced.
 The following example shows referencing an existing `string` type.

 ```typescript
 const T = Type.String({ $id: 'T' })          // const T = {